 - Are my teeth increasingly worn down?
 Have I noticed any cracked or chipped teeth?

 Because the pain associated with teeth-grinding can progress so slowly and incrementally, it can be difficult to identify the problem.
 And because you are in all likelihood unaware that you are grinding your teeth while you sleep, you may not correctly identify the cause of the pain.
 Additionally, physical effects on the teeth can also occur gradually, and so they may also be difficult to associate with teeth-grinding.
-This is why it is so important to reach out to a professional like Dr. Sebti and the team of specialists at Zeal Dentistry.
+This is why it is so important to reach out to a professional like Dr. Raina and the team of specialists at Zeal Dentistry.

 Contact Zeal Dentistry Today

 “Why do people grind their teeth?”
 Perhaps the more important question is, “What can I do about it?”
 If you suspect that you or someone you love may be grinding their teeth, don’t hesitate: reach out to a specialist today.
-Dr. Sebti and the team at Zeal Dentistry have a long history of helping patients avoid and treat the effects of teeth-grinding.
+Dr. Raina and the team at Zeal Dentistry have a long history of helping patients avoid and treat the effects of teeth-grinding.
 Call us today at 415.792.4771.